SamuelSwartzberg/2020-TU-BO-WWW-Website/posts/implicature.md

 Why do we need all this complex theory, though?
 Take the sentence from the beginning: ‘There’s the door.’
 Why don’t we just simply say: ‘Well, there’s one sense in which the sentence means that the door is there, and another in which it means ›leave now.‹ It just has two senses, and that’s that.’
 Well, this is where Grice’s Razor comes into play:

-> **Grice’s Razor:** “Other things equal, it is preferable to postulate conversational implicatures rather than senses, conventional implicatures, or semantic presuppositions because conversational implicatures can be derived from independently motivated psychosocial principles.”fn:{Ibid.
+> **Grice’s Razor:** Other things equal, it is preferable to postulate conversational implicatures rather than senses, conventional implicatures, or semantic presuppositions because conversational implicatures can be derived from independently motivated psychosocial principles.fn:{Ibid.
 19}

 That is, if we postulate two senses, then we need conventions for every word and every sentence, too many to ever write down.
 But with Gricean theory, we can just derive the implicatures from a short list of principles and some definitions\! fn:{Cf. ibid.}